Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 Insert the license string in the demo code.

-e.g: demos\simple\simple.js.
-Within this file, locate 'PUT HERE YOUR LICENCE STRING' and insert the license string in its place.
+Within index.html or simple.js for the complete and simple demos respectively, locate 'PUT HERE YOUR LICENCE STRING' and insert the license string in its place.

 ## Operate the Demo application